 Upon Shirley's death, Simon was the sole beneficiary of her Estate and Trust, and was the sole trustee of her Trust.
 As such, Simon had all rights of ownership of all assets that formerly were in Shirley's Estate, and had the full power to do whatever he wanted with the assets, including selling or giving away anything he chose.
 As noted above, neither Simon nor Shirley shared their testamentary documents with their children prior to Shirley's death.
 In fact, Simon never shared with Eliot any of Shirley's or Simon's testamentary documents.
 That was his prerogative as the sole owner and sole beneficiary of all of their wealth.

-That Simon did have a conference call with his children, contemplating leaving everything to his 10 grandchildren in order to end abuse by four of five of his children and seven of his ten grandchildren.
+That Simon did have a conference call to try to negotiate with his children to end the disputes and abuse contemplating leaving everything to his 10 grandchildren in order to end abuse by four of five of his children and seven of his ten grandchildren.
 After that meeting however he found out that the plan was legally impossible, despite what TESCHER and SPALLINA claimed was legal and as the abuse did not end, he felt no desire to make any changes to he and Shirley’s 2008 wills and trusts and he did not make any.
 All changes to he and Shirley’s Wills and Trusts appear to have been done Post Mortem for Simon through a series of forged and fraudulent documents done by others.

 Simon may have been able to make changes to his Will and Trusts but he could not do so with Shirley’s as already evidenced herein and had only a limited power to make changes to the shares distributed to Shirley’s irrevocable beneficiary class.
 NO Family trusts were created for Theodore and Pamela, as they and their lineal descendants are considered dead for ALL purposes of the Shirley Trust and distributions made thereunder.